 When should you use chan / ฉัน or dichan / ดิฉัน to refer to yourself?
 Why do guys use chan / ฉัน instead of phom / ผม sometimes?
 Get your answers now!

-In addition, Thai people do not always use “I” when referring to themselves 😲 For example, a mother can call herself “mee / แม่” when speaking to her child.
+Note that Thai people do not always use “I” when referring to themselves 😲 For example, a mother can call herself “mee / แม่” when speaking to her child.
 A stallholder might call himself/herself “phii / พี่” when speaking to you if they are older than you.
 How you refer to yourself in Thai language is really context-driven and you will only know when to use what pronoun if you converse frequently with a Thai.

 9 ways to say “I” in Thai Language